drupol/pkgs-by-name-for-flake-parts/README.md

 }
 ```

-In this given this directory structure:
+In this given directory structure:

 ```
 /flake.lock